2023 Best Value Electromechanical Engineering Schools in Connecticut

 Best Connecticut Schools for Affordable Quality in Electromechanical Engineering

-Our analysis found Central Connecticut State University to be the best value school for electromechanical engineering technology students who want to pursue a degree in Connecticut.
-CCSU is a medium-sized public school located in the suburb of New Britain.
+Our 2023 rankings named Central Connecticut State University the best value school in Connecticut for electromechanical engineering technology students.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

-Full Electromechanical Engineering Technology at Central Connecticut State University Report
+Read full report on Electromechanical Engineering Technology at Central Connecticut State University

 In-state tuition fees for undergraduate students at UHart are $44,885 per year.
 The average amount in student loans that electromechanical engineering tech majors at UHart take out is $27,000.

-Explore all the Best Value Electromechanical Engineering Technology Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Electromechanical Engineering Technology Schools in the New England Area or other specific states within that region.

 Electromechanical Engineering Technology is one of 18 different types of programs to choose from.